Pulsed Power for

 Advanced Pulsed-Power Solutions for Defense, Counter-Drone Operations, and Lightning Vulnerability Assessment of Critical Systems

-ITOPP develops high-power microwave systems for threat neutralization and infrastructure protection, including counter-drone solutions based on directed energy technologies.
+ITOPP develops high-power microwave systems for threat neutralization and infrastructure protection, including counter-drone solutions and non cooperative vehicle stopping system based on directed energy technologies.

 Counter Drone System